 In 2007, Longbotham saw an Arizona Trails Association (ATA) trailhead sign.
 He decided to volunteer.
 “I’m attracted to volunteer work because I find those people are like who I aspire to be.
 My life is better when I associate with nice people,” he said.

-Traveling light, (he uses ultra-light back-packing gear even forgoing a camp stove), Longbotham probably spends a couple of months a year working and hiking on trails.
+Traveling light, (he used ultra-light back-packing gear even forgoing a camp stove), Longbotham probably spent a couple of months a year working and hiking on trails.

-But his volunteer work building the Arizona National Scenic Trail (AZNST) will end by next year.
-After 25 years, the Arizona trail will have all sections finished.
-Completion of the trail coincides with the state of Arizona’s centennial.
+But his volunteer work building the Arizona National Scenic Trail (AZNST) will ended in 2012.
+After 25 years, the Arizona trail had all sections finished.
+Completion of the trail coincided with the state of Arizona’s centennial.

 The Arizona National Scenic Trail began as the vision of Dale Shewalter, a Flagstaff teacher.
 Walking across the state from Nogalas to the Utah border, he discovered that existing trails could interconnect to create a state-long trail through Arizona.